Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Summary and Discussion

 \section{Summary and Discussion}

 We have presented a variety of measurements with intertwined interpretations.
 It may be helpful to start by summarizing our results before discussing their significance.
-From neutron diffraction on a single-crystal sample of Cr$_{3-\delta}$Te$_4$ with $\delta=-0.10$ we observed two distinct phases, one of which develops FM order at 321 K and the other develops AFM order at 86 K. The two phases have their $c$ axes aligned but there $a$ axes in opposite directions.
+From neutron diffraction on a single-crystal sample of Cr$_{3-\delta}$Te$_4$ with $\delta=-0.10$ we observed two distinct phases, one of which develops FM order at 321 K and the other develops AFM order at 86 K. The two phases have their pseudo-hexagonal Cr layers in parallel orientations, but their ${\bf a}$ axes point in opposite directions; this means that the ${\bf c}$ axes of the two phases cant in opposite directions.
 In contrast, the $\delta=-0.26$ crystal exhibits only FM order with $T_{\rm C}\approx 285$~K.

 The magnetic structures observed are approximately consistent with those reported in early neutron powder diffraction studies \cite{bert64,andr70}.
 For the FM phase, we are constrained to use the $I2'/m'$ magnetic space group, which allows the moments to point in the {\bf a}-{\bf c} plane.
 From both the single crystal and the powder analyses, we find that the spins for both Cr$_{\rm h}$ and Cr$_{\rm i}$ sites are oriented near to the $[1, 0, -1]$ direction but somewhat closer to {\bf a}, with a difference of $\approx 10^\circ$ in orientation for the two sites; this differs from the orientation parallel to {\bf a} assumed by Andresen \cite{andr70}.
 For the AFM phase, we have used the $C_c2/m$ magnetic space group, which is the only option consistent with the AFM propagation vector and which allows spins only along {\bf b}; this differs from Andresen's statement that the AFM moments point along ${\bf b}+{\bf c}$ \cite{andr70}.